-Your primary physician or oncology (cancer) specialist may not be familiar with the advances being made in the treatment of brain tumors, as is often the case.
-If your medical care team can not answer your most pressing questions or are unwilling to consult on your behalf with available brain tumor experts, you must seek out further information and reliable sources for care, such as those found within major brain tumor centers.
-Many of these specialized centers will allow you to submit your MRI and CT scans, as well as biopsy specimens, for further examination directly without a referring physician.
+Your primary physician or oncology (cancer) specialist may not be familiar with the advances being made in the treatment of brain tumors.
+If your medical care team cannot answer your most pressing questions or is unwilling to consult on your behalf with available brain tumor experts, you must seek out further information and reliable sources for care, such as those found within major brain tumor centers.
+Many of these specialized centers will allow you to submit your MRI and CT scans, as well as biopsy specimens, for further examination directly without a referring physician (see Chapters 2 & 3).

-Unlike general neurosurgeons, the brain tumor expert neurosurgeons and team members found at these centers perform over fifty brain surgeries annually (some as many as five or more per week) and offer the most technologically advanced procedures with higher rates of survival.
+The brain tumor neurosurgeons and team members found at these brain tumor centers perform over fifty brain surgeries annually (some as many as five or more per week) and may offer the most technologically advanced procedures with higher rates of survival.
 Your choice of surgeon and treatment team can profoundly affect the outcome of your care.
 Included in this guide are links to the major tumor centers nationally, as well as the expert physicians available to assist you locally.

-If knowing your enemy (type and grade of tumor) is indeed, half the battle, then having the tools to employ a strategy - a strategy for life - is equally important.
-Brain tumors can change, grow and reoccur, so it is important to be organized and knowledgeable about your tumor's makeup and location, and your medications and their side effects, symptoms you might expect throughout your treatment and to maintain an ongoing, open dialogue with your medical care team.
+If knowing your enemy (type and grade of tumor) is indeed half the battle, then having the tools to employ a strategy - a strategy for life - is equally important.
+Brain tumors can change, grow and recur, so it is important to be organized and knowledgeable about your tumor's makeup and location, and your medications and their side effects, symptoms you might expect throughout your treatment and to maintain an ongoing, open dialogue with your medical care team.
 Physicians rarely engage one another in the type of dialogue patients often assume is transpiring on their behalf.
 Being organized can assist you by ensuring all of your team members are up-to-date with current information at the time of your appointments and consultations.
-You must become your own primary care manager!
+You and your advocate team must become your own primary care manager!

-This guide is made available to help you understand some of the common decisions you'll be facing, answer some of the questions frequently asked by patients and care givers, and to help you get organized so that you can best advocate for the quality of care you both need and deserve.
-Wherever possible, links to further information have been provided for your convenience.
-If you ever have questions or comments, feel free to call us at 888-295-4740 from 10am to 9pm, NY time, 7 days a week.
+This guide is made available to help you understand some of the common decisions you'll be facing.
+It will answer some of the questions frequently asked by patients and caregivers and connect you with a support community.
+Additionally, it will help you get organized so that you can best advocate for the quality of care you both need and deserve.
+Wherever possible, resource links to further online information have been provided for your convenience and are directly linked on the electronic copy- just click the URL.
+But, most importantly, it provides you with information on tumor types, the most current treatment options, and how to find major brain tumor treatment centers.

+If you ever have questions or comments, feel free to call us at 888-295-4740 from 10 AM to 9 PM, Eastern Time, 7 days a week and visit our website at: http://virtualtrials.com/